broadinstitute/cromwell/docs/wf_options/Overview.md

 Unless otherwise specified you can expect workflow options to override any hard-coded defaults in Cromwell or defaults provided in the [configuration file](../Configuring), but to be overridden by any values provided in the workflow definition file itself (WDL or CWL).

-Some workflow options apply only to tasks running on the Google Pipelines API backend: [Google Options](Google)
+Some workflow options apply only to tasks running on the [Google Pipelines API backend](Google).

 # Global Workflow Options